 "To provide a quality and efficient partnership with all Employees, maintaining the 'Humanity' in Human Resources.
 Recruit and retain qualified valued employees through development, and education for promotion of individual success and the success of the Port of Hueneme.
-Inspire and encourage morale through recognition, communication and fun"
+Inspire and encourage morale through recognition, communication, and fun!"

-In FY2022, priority HR projects included:
+In FY2023, priority HR projects included:

-- Successful recruitment of 4 Full-Time Employees - Successful recruitment of 4 apprenticeships - Full implementation of electronic timekeeping system Workforce Now - Automation of Employee Training Matrix - Automation of Employee Performance Review tracking system - Updated Employment Procedure and Policy Manuals - Jump start on HR portion of Intranet - Providing ZEN Academy program for Employee wellbeing
+- Successful recruitment of 7 Full-Time Employees - Successful recruitment of 5 apprenticeships - Full implementation of electronic timekeeping system Workforce Now eliminating paper timesheets and PTO request. - Automation of Employee Training Matrix.
+Collaboration with all departments to ensure departmental trainings are conducted and updated as well as "All Hands" trainings according to Port Policy. - Restructured and implemented Intern/Apprenticeship program. - Updated Employment Procedure and Policy Manuals - Continued development of the HR section of Intranet - Provided quarterly ZEN Academy Uplift program for Employee wellbeing and teambuilding.